Dinakar-Dasari/kubernetes/volumes.md

      + A new EBS volume is dynamically created in AWS.
      + It’s then attached to the EC2 node where the Pod runs.
      + Access mode: typically RWO (ReadWriteOnce).
 + Case 2: EFS (Amazon Elastic File System)
    + The EFS file system itself usually already exists.
    + The EFS CSI driver doesn’t create new file systems; instead:
      + It creates **access points** inside an existing EFS file system.
      + hese access points act as isolated directories for each PV
+   + EFS contains files.